whoareyouwhoami/KickHelpers.com/README.md

 **\[Step 1\] Enter your startup idea and plan for crowdfunding**

 Please enter
     - Category: category of campaign
     - Location: country pledged from
     - Currency: currency used to support
     - Date Start: date launched for crowdfunding
     - Date End: deadline for crowdfunding
-    - Goal: fundraising goal, i.e. the amount of money (in terms of the currency you chose)<br/>that you need to complete the project
+    - Goal: fundraising goal, i.e. the amount of money (in terms of the currency you chose) that you need to complete the project
     - Description: a name of your project or a short blurb that describes your project

 **\[Step 2\] Wait a second (The machine is hardly working\!)**